oat-sa/taohub-articles/forge/Users Management Model/user-management.md

 Front-office
 ------------

-The TAO platform also concerns Test Takers that will have to authenticate against the platform in order to take tests that are dedicated to them.
-In order to do that, the *Test Taker* Class is a sub-class of the *TaoSubjectRole* which is an instance of the *FrontOffice* Role.
+The TAO platform also concerns Test-Takers that will have to authenticate against the platform in order to take tests that are dedicated to them.
+In order to do that, the *Test-Taker* Class is a sub-class of the *TaoSubjectRole* which is an instance of the *FrontOffice* Role.
 Users having the *TaoSubjectRole* may access the delivery platform.

 ![](http://forge.taotesting.com/attachments/285/addTestTaker.png)

 Fig .4\
-Adding a *Test Taker* in the Test Taker Extension will create an instance of the class *Test Taker*. (*Jane* and *John*)
+Adding a *Test-Taker* in the Test-Taker Extension will create an instance of the class *Test-Taker*. (*Jane* and *John*)

 ![](http://forge.taotesting.com/attachments/286/role-addingNewTestTaker.png)

 Fig .5\
-You can also obviously add sub-classes of *Test Taker* and add new properties to your own class in order to complete the description of your *Test Taker* that will then instantiate this class. (*1StGrade* is the class and *Nicolas* its instance)
+You can also obviously add sub-classes of *Test-Taker* and add new properties to your own class in order to complete the description of your *Test-Taker* that will then instantiate this class. (*1StGrade* is the class and *Nicolas* its instance)

 ![](http://forge.taotesting.com/attachments/287/role-addingNewTestTakerClass.png)